Beginner surfer riding a wave

 Become a sidewalk surfer and maintain your fitness with a skateboard

-By picking up a skateboard when you’re not at one of our surf camps for beginners, you can still get a feel for what it’s like to be planted on a board.
+With a skateboard, beginner surfers can still get a feel for what it’s like to be planted on a board.
 Sure, the sensations and the environment will be totally different.
-And we prefer saltwater to concrete every day of the week.
+And we would prefer saltwater to concrete every day of the week.

 The movements you perform on a skateboard, however, can be adapted.
 So that they somewhat imitate those you would perform on a surfboard.

-Bending at the knees, keeping a straight back and dropping your back knee when you arc through turns are just some examples of things you can practice while skateboarding.
-As can crouching down low whilst maintaining your balance… if you want a taste for what it’s like to pull into a barrel.
+Training for surfing while bending at the knees, keeping a straight back and dropping your back knee when you arc through turns are just some examples of things you can practice while skateboarding.
+If you want a taste for what it’s like to pull into a barrel you can try crouching down low whilst maintaining your balance.

 Carve boards such as Sector 9s are the best types of skateboards to use for that authentic surfing feeling.
 Given that to generate speed on them you’ll need to pump your legs and work the board in the same way you would when going down the line on a surfboard.

-2. Workout at home
+2. Workout at Home

 Man surfing a wave in Costa Rica